 Purposes of Long-Term Incentive Compensation.
-We grant longterm equity awards under our executive compensation program in order to compete for executive talent and align the interests of our employees, including our named executive officers, with those of the Company's shareholders.
+We grant long-term equity awards under our executive compensation program in order to compete for executive talent and align the interests of our employees, including our named executive officers, with those of the Company's shareholders.
 These awards are intended to motivate executives by tying a portion of their incentive compensation to the performance of our common stock over the long term and, in turn, also motivate employees to remain with the Company as the value of these awards is intended to increase over time.
-We believe these awards also serve as motivation to executives to continue to improve the long-term performance of the Company.
+We believe these awards also serve as motivation for executives to continue to improve the long-term performance of the Company.

 Setting Long-Term Incentive Compensation Award Size.
 Our objective is generally to be within the competitive range of the peer group median, on average, for long-term incentive compensation of our executive officers, including our named executive officers.
-We consider a range of +/-15% around the market median ( $50^{th}$ percentile) to be competitive but still capable of recognizing differences among executives based on experience, performance, level of responsibility and internal parity.
+We consider a range of +/-15% around the market median (50th percentile) to be competitive but still capable of recognizing differences among executives based on experience, performance, level of responsibility and internal parity.

-Fiscal 2017 Long-Term Incentive Vehicles, Mix and Grant Size.
-The fiscal 2017 and fiscal 2016 grant to each NEO was made up of 50% performance-based restricted stock units and 50% time-based restricted stock units.
-In fiscal 2015, long-term incentive compensation was made up of 60% performance-based restricted stock units and 40% time-based restricted stock units.
-In all other respects, the terms of the fiscal 2017 and fiscal 2016 long-term incentive grants were similar to those of the fiscal 2015 grants.
+Fiscal 2018 Long-Term Incentive Vehicles, Mix and Grant Size.
+The fiscal 2018, fiscal 2017 and fiscal 2016 grants to each NEO were made up of 50% performance-based restricted stock units and 50% time-based restricted stock units.
+The terms of the fiscal 2018, fiscal 2017 and fiscal 2016 grants were similar.